libQuotient

 517

-518 //!
-Start a pre-created job object on this connection
+518 //! \brief Start a pre-made job object on this connection

-521 //! \brief Start a pre-created job on this connection and get a job handle to it
+525 //! \brief Start a pre-created job on this connection

 541 //!